churchcommunitybuilder/vector-icons/CONTRIBUTING.md

 To run them on device, `yarn examples`
 To run them on web, `yarn examples:web`
 To publish examples app to expo, `yarn examples:publish`

+# PRs and Creating releases

+All changes must be PRs
+To publish to npm, update version w/semver and `yarn publish`